dcolcott/aws-amplify-sagemaker-inference-client/README.md

 ## Accessing the Web Application.
 On completion of the above sections, the web client will be hosted at an Amazon CloudFront URL that was shown in the previous output.
 If you missed it just enter `amplify status` and look for the CloudFront distribution URL again.

-* Open the Amazon CloudFront URL in a browser and enter into the UI:
+**Open the Amazon CloudFront URL in a browser and enter into the UI:**
 1. The name of the Amazon SageMaker Endpoint to send the image for inference too,
 1. The AWS region the Endpoint is hosted,
 1. Add the inference labels (these are just for display),
 1. Select an image to send for inference and
 1. Click ‘Submit Inference’

-In out case we are sending the inference against a model trained to detect the rear of cars and other vehicles called aws-vehicle-detect that was trained against two labels of ‘car’ and ‘van’ and in the US-EAST-1 region.
+In out case we are sending the inference against a model trained to detect the rear of cars and other vehicles.
+* The Endpoint name is: **aws-vehicle-detect**,
+* The labels trained against were: **‘car’ and ‘van’**,
+* The Endpoint is hosted in: **US-EAST-1**

 We selected an image consisting of a busy traffic scene we that was found on the Internet (and not in the training image dataset) and got the below result:

 **TBA** Add updated image of application in use with car detect model.

 As you can see, the client application was able to process the Image and update the response of the Amazon SageMaker Endpoint inference.

-## Conclusion
+## Conclusion.
 **TBA**

-## Bugs and Issues
+## Bugs and Issues.

 TBA

-## About
+## About.

 TBA

-## Copyright and License
+## Copyright and License.

 TBA